nus-cs2103/website-base/admin/tp-tasks-fragment.md

 At the same time, we recommend you should also play it safe by aiming to reach a _smallest possible_ version early and squeeze more in only if there is time left.

 * {{ icon_important_big_red }} **From this point onwards each member is expected to contribute <tooltip content="the amount of code does not matter; even small contributions are acceptable">some</tooltip> code to each <tooltip content="{{ version_penultimate }}, {{ version_final }}"> milestone</tooltip>, preferably each week; only merged code is considered as contributions** %%<popover content="The ability to deliver code incrementally is an important learning outcome of this course because incremental delivery, among other things, improves the _visibility_ of your work.">(reason)</popover>%%.
+  * {{ icon_Q }} FAQ: Does that mean I have to merge at least one PR every week?<br>
+    A: While that is ideal, it is not a requirement that you merge PRs every week. ==Consistency of contribution is detected based on commit timestamps==, not based on when you merge the code.
+Don't worry if a certain week is shown in red because the commits in that week have not been merged yet; it will eventually turn green after you merge the code, and the temporary red will not affect the grade.<br>
+      That said, [{{ icon_tip }} aim for small PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests#:~:text=pull%20request.%22-,Write%20small%20PRs,-Aim%20to%20create) (and also, small focused commits).
+A PR that takes more than a week to merge is likely too large, or too-slow in moving forward.<br><br>

 * ==**If you plan to rename the Java packages**==, you may want to do it around this time.
 Doing it later can be more difficult %%(e.g., it can cause more merge conflicts)%%, and can cause problems in our code authorship tracking.
 Also note that renaming packages is optional.